Muskantayal02/Excel-Macros-VBA-Automation-Projects/README.md

 1. Formatted cell A1 as department title (bold, larger font).
 2. Auto-fit all columns dynamically.
-3. Created a combo chart with formatted bars, datalabels, transparent trendline, custom legend and background color.
+3. Created a combo chart with formatted bars, datalabels, adjust transparency of trendline, custom legend position and background color.
 4. Programmed chart title to reference Range("A1").Value for dynamic department labeling.
 5. Added conditional logic: If Range("A3").Value <> "Position" Or Range("A4").Value = "" Then Exit Sub Ensuring no chart generation on empty or invalid sheets.
 6. Assigned shortcut key Ctrl + C for macro execution.